 Customer Fit Insights - See how variables influence the conversion rate

-You've integrated your CRM, you've seen the results first hand...but what is it really based on?
-This help article aims to demystify that question and teach you to understand your data at a deeper level, using the functionality provided to customers via the MadKudu App.
+So let's say you've integrated your CRM, you've seen the results first hand...but what is it really based on?
+This support article aims to demystify that question and to help you understand your data at a deeper level, using the functionality provided to customers via the MadKudu App.

 Core - your bread and butter traits, typically convert pretty well